Amanita muscaria: Description

 A large, conspicuous mushroom, A. muscaria is generally common and numerous where it grows, and is often found in groups with basidiocarps in all stages of development.

 Fly agaric fruiting bodies emerge from the soil looking like white eggs.
-After emerging from the ground, the cap is covered with numerous small white to yellow pyramid-shaped warts.
+After emerging from the ground, the cap has an irregular distribution of small white to yellow pyramid-shaped warts.
 These are remnants of the universal veil, a membrane that encloses the entire mushroom when it is still very young.
 Dissecting the mushroom at this stage reveals a characteristic yellowish layer of skin under the veil, which helps identification.
 As the fungus grows, the red colour appears through the broken veil and the warts become less prominent; they do not change in size, but are reduced relative to the expanding skin area.
-The cap changes from globose to hemispherical, and finally to plate-like and flat in mature specimens.
-Fully grown, the bright red cap is usually around 8–20 cm in diameter, although larger specimens have been found.
-The red colour may fade after rain and in older mushrooms.
+The cap changes from globose to hemispherical and finally to plate-like in mature specimens.
+The bright red cap ranges from 5–30 cm in diameter.
+Age and rain may cause the red colour to fade and the warts to fall off.

+A fruiting body of the fly agaric mushroom, Amanita muscaria.

 The free gills are white, as is the spore print.
 The oval spores measure 9–13 by 6.5–9 μm; they do not turn blue with the application of iodine.
 The stipe is white, 5–20 cm high by 1–2 cm wide, and has the slightly brittle, fibrous texture typical of many large mushrooms.
 At the base is a bulb that bears universal veil remnants in the form of two to four distinct rings or ruffs.
 Between the basal universal veil remnants and gills are remnants of the partial veil (which covers the gills during development) in the form of a white ring.
 It can be quite wide and flaccid with age.
 There is generally no associated smell other than a mild earthiness.